jake-knerr/cogent/README.md

 #### Use services to manage well-defined aspects of application state.

+#### The component that owns the state that is passed to a service must initialize the service, and is the only component that can react to changes to the state made by the service.

 #### Services should not directly change the view.
 Services focus on state and data operations.

 Read view operations on the view are fine.